Hot-Sausage07/infinite-program/README.md

 # infinite-program
-a mod that adds more content that boost ur gaming exprience
+a mod that adds more content that boost ur gaming exprience,and a great example for new peaple to mindustry modding!
 ![Untitled-1](https://user-images.githubusercontent.com/64030380/111211805-163dda00-858c-11eb-9be1-ebe88f9851bc.png)